 Pine: I love Star Trek

 Chris Pine is out promoting his latest project All the Old Knives and he is fielding questions from the press about the upcoming Star Trek film, set for a Holiday 2023 release.
-Talking to AP on the red carpet, the actor expressed his enthusiasm for returning to Star Trek:
+Talking to AP on the red carpet, the actor expressed his enthusiasm for returning to Star Trek, a behemoth of sci-fi spanning TV, Cinema, Memorabilia, Conferences and even – would you believe it – a series of popular online slot machines:

 Yeah, of course, I would love to.
 I’m thrilled.
 I mean, this is the best gig of all time.
 [I’m] looking forward to reading a script, looking forward to getting back to work, looking forward to seeing the rest of the gang.
 Yeah.